Complete EB-5 Visa Guide:

 Infrastructure 2% Current Direct government-linked projects

 Strategic Note: For investors from China or India, the "Unreserved" (standard) category remains backlogged.
-Filing in a Rural TEA is currently the only way to bypass the 5-10 year wait.
+Filing in a Rural TEA is currently the main way to avoid that backlog wait, which can run for several years.
+See our dedicated guide on EB-5 Visas for Indians for country-specific strategy.

 The Two EB-5 Pathways: Regional Center vs. Direct